Mozart4242/Elasticsearch_kubernetes/README.md

 # Elasticsearch on K8S

-This file is going to explain the setup proccess
+We are going to setup a fully redundant and highly available elasticsearch cluster on kubernetes.
 ## Environment
 | Role     | IP     | DNS name  |     OS    | RAM         |CPU|
 | ---------| ------ |----|-------|-------------|----|